-Sensor systems often are required to point at a known geo-location and/or operate in high-vibration environments.
+Sensor systems are often required to point at a known geo-location and/or operate in high-vibration environments.
 SDL’s pointing technology accurately places the target in the sensor field of view while SDL’s patented image stabilization technology rejects disturbances to improve image quality.

 - Ground, airborne, and space sensor stabilization and pointing systems